HackerFromEarth/HackerFromEarth/README.md

 <a href="https://tryhackme.com/p/HackerFromEarth"><img src="https://img.shields.io/badge/-TryHackMe-%23212C42?style=for-the-badge&logo=tryhackme&logoColor=white" /></a>

-I am a full-time Security Operations Center (SOC) Analyst with a profound interest in cyber security and a dedication to solving complex problems.
+I am a full-time Security Operations Center (SOC) Analyst with a profound interest in cybersecurity and a dedication to solving complex problems.
 Outside of work, I dedicate time to further developing my IT skills, along with engaging in activities such as spending time with friends and family, playing video games, and watching sports.

 ## Objective